franzbu/EnhancedSpaces.spoon/README.md

 ```

-Afterwards delete the folder 'SpaceHammer.spoon' in '~/.hammerspoon/Spoons/' and delete the corresponding section in your 'init.lua'.
+Afterwards delete the folder `SpaceHammer.spoon` in `~/.hammerspoon/Spoons/` and delete the corresponding section in your `init.lua`.

 ## Notes